ewoks-kit/ewoksweb/doc/index.rst

     howtoguides
     explanations

-*ewoksweb* is a frontend to create, visualize and execute `ewoks <https://ewoks.readthedocs.io/>`_ workflows in the web.
+*ewoksweb* is a full-stack web application for creating, visualizing, and executing `ewoks <https://ewoks.readthedocs.io/>`_ workflows.
+Powered by a REST server (`ewoksserver <https://ewoksserver.readthedocs.io/en/latest/>`_), it offers a dynamic and user-friendly way to design workflows and export them as JSON files.

-ewoksweb has been developed by the `Software group <http://www.esrf.eu/Instrumentation/software>`_ of the `European Synchrotron <https://www.esrf.eu/>`_.
+*ewoksweb* has been developed by the `Software group <http://www.esrf.eu/Instrumentation/software>`_ of the `European Synchrotron <https://www.esrf.eu/>`_.

-The documentation is inspired by the `diataxis <https://diataxis.fr>`_ approach.

-Install locally
+Getting started
 ---------------

-Install the `ewoksweb <https://gitlab.esrf.fr/workflow/ewoks/ewoksweb>`_ Python package

 .. code:: bash

     pip install ewoksweb

-Start the application via
+Start the app (frontend and server) via

 .. code:: bash